 |Exercise Physiology (with or without

 PHY 145, 146, 175 and 176 (lab experience required)

 (Also, a course in health or rehabilitative psychology

 ||BIO 500, HSC 544, PSY 211 OR STA 282|

 Credit Hour Requirements:

-9 semester credit hours of psychology (must include developmental psychology)
+Psychology (9 semester credit hours - must include developmental psychology)

 A minimum of 50 hours of time is required exploring physical therapy as a career.
 Career exploration can include volunteer work, observation hours, or work experience with a licensed physical therapist, as well as interviews and professional journal reading.

 Observation hours must be obtained in at least two different professional settings with a licensed physical therapist.
 By different settings, the program does not mean two different practice sites whereby applicants observe the same type of patients.
 The program prefers that applicants have exposure to as many different patient populations/diagnoses as possible.